SqrtNegativOne/hand-cricket-MAB/README.md

 # Hand Cricket Multi-Armed-Bandit Model
 FastAPI backend and React frontend.
+If running locally you can just use the Makefile.